 - Pending: The settlement has been processed but the funds have not been sent to your bank yet.

 - Error: Something has gone wrong during the processing of your batch.
-For example, a transaction in that batch may not have been approved.
+For example, the receiving account may be frozen.

 You can click on any given date in the report to see a more detailed summary of the transactions contained therein: